The Amboseli ecosystem is unique: No other place in Africa combines its special hydrology, topography, geological and cultural history.

 Despite modest rainfall, a system of swamps fed by the Kilimanjaro mountain forest catchment supports a spectacular array of birds and mammals, dominated in terms of biomass and visibility by a population of some 1,500 African elephants.

 Overlaid on the transboundary (Kenya and Tanzania) landscape is a traditional system of nomadic pastoralism practiced by the Maasai people, whose faith and pride in their own culture is impressively steadfast in the face of rapid social and economic development.

-This cultural identity has ensured Amboseli remains largely unfenced and undeveloped, so that wildlife continues to move across the 8,000 square kilometres in response to rainfall and food availability.
-Amboseli National Park lies at the heart of this ecosystem, covering just 392km 2 but containing the vital life-supporting swamps.
+This cultural identity has ensured Amboseli remains largely unfenced and undeveloped, and hence the wildlife continues to move across the 8,000 square kilometres in response to rainfall and food availability.
+Amboseli National Park lies at the heart of this ecosystem, covering just 392 square kilometres but containing the vital life-supporting swamps.

 We are proud to work with a number of partner NGOs in the ecosystem, and with the Kenya Wildlife Service, keeping Amboseli safe for wildlife for generations to come.